devcontainers/ci/README.md

 # devcontainer-build-run

-devcontainer-build-run is the start of a GitHub action and Azure DevOps task aimed at making it easier to re-use a [Visual Studio Code dev container](https://code.visualstudio.com/) in a GitHub workflow or Azure DevOps pipeline.

 **Status: this is a pet project that I've been experimenting with.
 It is not supported and you should expect bugs :-)**

-NOTE: Currently, the devcontainer-build-run action only supports Dockerfile-based dev containers
+devcontainer-build-run is the start of a GitHub action and Azure DevOps task aimed at making it easier to re-use a [Visual Studio Code dev container](https://code.visualstudio.com/) in a GitHub workflow or Azure DevOps pipeline.

+This project builds on top of [@devcontainers/cli](https://www.npmjs.com/package/@devcontainers/cli)

 ## GitHub Action